uc-cdis/cdis-manifest/releases/2025/01/gen3-release-notes.md

 ## uc-cdis/pelican

 #### Deployment Changes
-  - Our Helm charts utilize eternal secrets to create and manage our secrets.
+  - Our Helm charts utilize external secrets to create and manage our secrets.
     The new Peregrine-dbcreds secret is formatted differently and no longer uses json, so we need to edit the export job so the values can be read via environment variables. ([#89](https://github.com/uc-cdis/pelican/pull/89))